LesFerch/WinSetView/README-more.md

 * Sets default folder views for ALL folder types, not just the basic five.
 That is, in addition to setting the default views for **General items**, **Documents**, **Pictures**, **Music**, and **Videos**, it also sets the default views for **Downloads**, **Libraries**, **OneDrive**, **Search results**, **Contacts**, **Quick Access**, **User files**, **File Open/Save dialogs**, etc.

-* Can set the default view for **phones** and **tablets** to open in the same view you choose for General items.
-No more tiles!

 * Sets folder views via a copy of the FolderTypes registry key which is not affected by **Windows updates**.
 A Windows repair install will remove the defaults, but then you can just run WinSetView and click Submit to re-apply your preferences.

-* Includes options to turn off Internet results in Windows search, revert the right-click menu to the classic layout, disable thumbnails on folders, and much more.
+* Includes options to turn off Internet results in Windows search, revert the Windows 11 right-click menu to the classic layout, set a custom start folder for Explorer, disable thumbnails on folders, set the default view for phones to open in the same view you choose for General items, and much more.

 * Can also be used to reset all folder views to **Windows defaults**.